 If you are unable to submit an assignment, complete a quiz, or otherwise participate in our course because of an issue with Blackboard, it is YOUR responsibility to notify me via email when the problem occurs.
 It is also YOUR responsibility to notify technical support (contact information is in the box above) for assistance and to document your attempts to resolve the problem.
 In addition, take a screenshot to document your problem and submit this with your email to me and to technical support.
-If the Division of Instructional Technology staff verify Blackboard outage, I will work with you to make alternative arrangements.
+If Blackboard outage is verified by the Division of Instructional Technology staff, I will work with you to make alternative arrangements.
 However, you are responsible for your technology and ability to submit work (including your access to an Internet connection).
-I strongly recommend that you submit your work early to avoid last minute problems.
-I also strongly recommend that you save a copy of your discussions and/or assignments to the course in case of technology disruption.
-In addition, I strongly recommend that you have a back-up plan in case you have technical issues.
+I strongly recommend that you save a copy of your discussions and/or assignments to the course in case of technology disruption.
+Also, I strongly recommend that you have a back-up plan in case you have technical issues.